 Q: Should I marinate chicken before grilling?

 A: Marinating adds flavor and moisture.
 Aim for 30 minutes to 24 hours for best results.
-Acidic marinades (like lemon or vinegar) shouldn't exceed 2 hours.
+Acidic marinades (like lemon or vinegar) shouldn't exceed 2 hours as they can start to "cook" the chicken and alter its texture.

 Conclusion: Grill Like a Pro, Season Like a Chef